• dour •

 Part of Speech: Adjective

-Notes: Today's Good Word has two pronunciations that lead to some confusion. [dæwêr] is probably preferred now in the US while [dur] is preferred in Britain.
+Notes: English hasn't decided how to pronounce OU, which is why we have two pronunciations of today's Good Word.
+[Dæwêr] is probably preferred now in the US, while [dur] is preferred in Britain.
+We have the same problem with other words: compare sour and hour with tour and your.
 However you pronounce the stem, adverb is dourly and the noun, dourness.

 In Play: Today's word can describe a facial expression: "The dour look on the face of Bea Heine made it clear that she was displeased with our antics."
 It is also reflective of attitude: "Bea's dour resistance to any innovation in the office routine made her a prime candidate for promotion."